imixs/muluk/README.md

 <img src="./doc/resources/logo.png" />

-Muluk is a super simple WebService Monitor.
-Muluk watches your web services and applications and informs you if something get wrong.
-It is independent form any other service, needs not database and no painful installation.
-You simply start with docker and one configuration file:
+Muluk is a super simple to use WebService Monitor.
+Muluk watches your web services and applications and notifies you if something went wrong.
+It is independent form any other service, needs no database and no painful installation.
+You simply start with docker and one single configuration file.
+Of course, you can run Muluk also in a cluster to ensure a high reliability of your monitoring solution.

+Muluk notifies you via E-Mail if one of your services goes down.
+In addition it provides Web front-end and a Rest API.

 <img src="./doc/resources/screen-01.png" />

 # How to Start

 Muluk is hosted on Docker-Hub.
-So you simply need Docker to run Muluk as a Web Service on any kind of server within you private network or in the Internet.
+So you simply can start Muluk with Docker:

 	$ docker run \
 	  -e TZ="CET" \